 - you could use a rimmed baking sheet if that’s all you have

-If you want sticky sweet smoked bacon you could roll each piece in a mixture of brown sugar, Kosher salt and even a pinch of black pepper.
+If you want sticky candied bacon you could roll each piece in a mixture of brown sugar, Kosher salt and even a pinch of black pepper.
 There are a ton of ways you can add flavor to this dish if you think outside of the box.
 We used the bacon as is and loved the natural flavors.